Honest Imagery for Allergens and Dietary Claims

 - A “vegan” burger image that looks identical to your classic cheeseburger, cheese slice and all.

-Even if the text is technically correct, these images create real confusion.
-And as regulators tighten expectations around truthful marketing-the FTC’s Truth In Advertising guidance is a good example-misaligned imagery can become more than just a PR issue.
+Even if the text is correct, these images create confusion.
+Regulators now expect truthful marketing.
+The FTC’s Truth In Advertising guidance shows this clearly.
+Misaligned photos can become more than a PR issue.

 Where Yummify fits

-Traditional photography makes fixing these problems painful: you have to book a photographer, cook every variant, restyle, reshoot, and then re-upload to every channel.
-That’s why so many legacy, inaccurate photos stay live for years.
+Traditional photos make these fixes hard.
+You must book a photographer.
+You cook every variant.
+You restyle and reshoot.
+Then you re-upload to every channel.
+That’s why old, wrong photos stay live for years.

 With Yummify, your team can: